• Home

 Using a natural pressure release with meat will provide the best results as far as tenderness goes.
 This just means you let the pressure fully release on its own after the cook time is complete, waiting for the valve to drop before opening the lid.

-If you are using a recipe that contains meat and other ingredients, such as grains or vegetables, you may want to cut the meat into smaller pieces so it will have a shorter cook time closer to that of the other ingredients.
+If you are using a recipe that contains meat AND other ingredients, such as grains or vegetables, you may want to cut the meat into smaller pieces so it will have a shorter cook time closer to that of the other ingredients.
 Otherwise, you can cook the meat for the recommended time and then add the grains or vegetables afterward, followed by a cook time appropriate for those ingredients.

 Save milk and cheese until the end.